SHARE

 Read more: Basecamp Pros and Cons

-Top Vendor Alternative: ClickUp
+Top Basecamp Alternative: ClickUp

 If you aren’t impressed with Basecamp and are looking for a collaboration-focused platform with a free plan and impressive reporting features, try ClickUp.